 While most seniors are happily done (or almost happily done) with completing and submitting their college applications, now it’s time for juniors to get engaged.
 Below is a checklist of some of the things that juniors and their families should be thinking about, discussing and doing over the next few months.
 Start talking!
-If you haven't already, now is the time to start conversations about the next steps after high school.
-It is … [Read more...]
+If you haven't already, now is the time to start conversations about the next steps after high school. … [Read more...]

 Parent Quiz: Are You Financially Prepared for College?